 Ez Snore Stopper is yet another anti-snoring mouthguard that has recently hit the market.
 It is a MAD and as with several others, it uses the heat and bite process to create an exact mold of your teeth.
 This device works by gently moving the mandibular slightly forward, just past the maxillae.
 In essence, it pulls loose muscles and tissue forward, preventing tissues from flapping in the airway which is where the sound of snoring typically comes from.
 Similar oral appliances are used today to treat obstructive sleep apnea.

 Info on the Ez Snore Stopper

-The Ez Snore Stopper is made form Ethylene-vinyl acetate, which is created from vinyl acetate and ethylene.
-It is a simple one piece device that does not allow for free movement of the jaw.
+The Ez Snore Stopper is made from Ethylene-vinyl acetate, which is created from vinyl acetate and ethylene.
+It is a simple one-piece device that does not allow for free movement of the jaw.
 It features an oblong oval shaped hole in the front, enabling breathing with the mouthpiece in.

 Before being used, it must first be custom fitted to your mouth.
 According to the manufactures instructions you simply:

 - Remove the Ez Snore Snore Stopper from its packaging and insert the provided blue spacer into the air hole

 - Dip the device is hot water for several seconds

 - After a few seconds of cooling, insert the mouthpiece into your mouth